atharv2204/AITECH-Intrenship/README.md

 # Final Presentation AITECH.pdf
-- This the final PPT presentation of the Internship
+- This is the final PPT presentation of the Internship

 # Heart Prediction final App.zip
 - This is the Android App for **"CardioCare: A Machine Learning-Enabled Android App for Heart Disease Risk prediction"**<br>